 The Scottish Youth Parliament holds elections every two years.
-The next elections to the Scottish Youth Parliament will take place in March 2015.
+The next elections to the Scottish Youth Parliament will take place between Monday 2nd March - Friday 13th March 2015.

-The first #SYPElex candidate tweet up will take place on Wednesday 3rd December 2014.
+The next #SYPElex candidate tweet up will take place on Friday 6th and Saturday 7th March 2015.
 This is a chance to get involved in discussions and use #SYPElex to share why you should be elected as an MSYP.

 If have chosen to stand as a candidate in the Scottish Youth Parliament Elections 2015, make sure you download the helpful candidate pack below.

 Scottish Youth Parliament: Youth Engagement Team Booking form